temporalecologylab/TreeRings/docs/writing/MEE_submission_prompts.md

 - a theoretical maximum core length would be over a meter //Find exact value
 - a maximum cookie cross section would be a few centimeters //find exact value

-The Tree Imaging Machine (TIM) is an open-source scanning robot designed to obtain high-resolution (>20,000 DPI) digital scans of wood samples.
-The TIM design is budget conscious without compromising on quality of scan or convenience of operation.
+Digitizing samples for dendrochronology is a crucial step before analysis.
+Purpose built tools to scan increment cores are available but there is a gap for tools to scan cross-sections (cookies).
+Existing open-source tools have shown examples to capture images of the sample surface but still rely on professional image stitching software to prepare a final stitched mosaic.
+The Tree Imaging Machine (TIM) is an open-source robotic tool for acquiring scans of both increment cores and cookies at high-resolution (>20,000 DPI).

 TIM is built on top of a common gantry machine design with movement in X, Y and Z axes.
-Using an attached microscope camera, TIM captures images of the surface area of prepared tree cores and cross-sections (cookies).
+Using an attached microscope camera, TIM is able to capture images across the surface area of prepared samples.
 Images are automatically fed into an image stitching procedure to produce a single scan per sample, without the intervention of an operator.
 Moreover, multiple samples can be queued to be scanned sequentially.

-A common issue with scanning tools is the maximum sample size that can be scanned.
-TIM has the ability to scan cores up to 80 cm in length.
+Cores up to 80 cm in length are able to be scanned in the standard TIM frame size but can be extended to over a meter by using a longer frame.
+The surface area of cookies can be scanned up to 13cm by 13cm (at 6300 DPI).

 ## Explain how your paper is suited to the journal's scope (50 words)